amfairley/nunisi/README.md

 **Delete room/user**<br>
 The delete room/user functionality redirects the user to a confirmation page to remove the chance of accidentally deleting a room or account.

+**Delete review modal**<br>
+The delete review modal pops up to make the user confirm a deletion, preventing them from accidentally deleting thier review with one mouse click.

 ## Future Development
 - Footer
     * Facebook and Instagram links will be updated with the real profiles when the website is ready to go live.